CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/plpython/intro.md

-This scenario gives you a quick introduction to using Python as an embedded langauge in PostgreSQL.
+This scenario gives you a quick introduction to using Python as an embedded language in PostgreSQL.
 The database has already been started and Python has been installed into the learning environment as well.

 While it's not required, we recommend doing the [Basics of PostgreSQL Functions](https://learn.crunchydata.com/basic-postgresql-devel/basicfunctions) scenario before doing this one.